Top 10 Youngest Premier League Player (Currently Ranked)

 Gray plays with high intensity and discipline, often tasked with tracking dangerous attackers or initiating moves from the back.
 His intelligence and tactical maturity have surprised many, and he’s quickly become one of the most versatile young players in the Premier League.
 Read more on Tottenham’s top teenage prospects.

-5. Rico Lewis (England)
+5. Rico Lewis (20 Years/Defender)

 Rico Lewis continues to impress under Pep Guardiola at Manchester City.
 Operating as an inverted full-back, Lewis often plays more like a central midfielder, controlling possession, progressing play, and providing an extra body in the build-up.
 His understanding of positional play at just 20 is elite.